sonetto104/CI-PP5-Peter-Regan-Heritage-Housing-Project/README.md

     - The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.<br>

 - Is there any business requirement that can be answered with conventional data analysis?
-    -Yes, we can use conventional data analysis to investigate how house attributes are correlated with the sale prices.
+    - Yes, we can use conventional data analysis to investigate how house attributes are correlated with the sale prices.

 - Does the client need a dashboard or an API endpoint?
     - The client needs a dashboard